beetbox/beets/docs/plugins/web.rst

 Albums
 ++++++

-For albums, the following endpoints are provide:
+For albums, the following endpoints are provided:

 * ``GET /album/``